Fair Cake-Cutting among Families: Average fairness

 \section{Average fairness}

-Given any $n$ additive value functions $V_i$, the $k$ family-valuations $W^{avg}_j$ defined above are also additive.
-Therefore, the family cake-cutting problem can be reduced to the classic problem of cake-cutting among individuals: there are $k$ individual agents, indexed by $j\range{1}{k}$, and the valuation of agent $j$ is the additive value measure $W^{avg}_j$.
-This implies the following easy positive result:
+With average fairness, the family cake-cutting problem can be reduced to the classic problem of cake-cutting among individuals.
+This gives the following results. \begin{theorem} (a) When families have equal entitlements, \aprness{} with connected pieces (and $k$ components) is feasible.